Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Experiment

 \subsubsection{Training on BA-generated network and testing on various real-world networks}

 In the first experiment, we conduct experiments by training on the BA generated network and testing on different real-world networks to validate the model's effectiveness.
 Table~\ref{BA training} presents the predicted Kendall's correlation coefficients across different datasets.
-The experimental results comprehensively evaluate the proposed ICAN model against several baseline methods for node ranking across six real-world networks.
-As we can see, ICAN demonstrates superior and consistent performance.
+The experimental results comprehensively evaluate the proposed ICAN model against several baseline methods for node ranking across \change{eight} real-world networks. \change{As shown in the table}, ICAN demonstrates superior and consistent performance.
 Notably, ICAN achieves the highest Kendall's coefficient on every individual dataset.
 This culminates in the best overall average Kendall's coefficient of 0.7707, securing the top rank among all compared methods. {The fact that ICAN, trained on a BA synthetic network, generalizes effectively to diverse real-world networks highlights its robust cross-network predictive capability.
 This can be attributed to the ICAN learning network-invariant node embeddings that transfer reliably across different networks.}